-If your school has subscribed to Oxford Reading Buddy, complete the quiz online!
+If your school has subscribed to Oxford ading Buddy, complete the quiz online www.oxfordreadingbuddy.com

-Oxford University Press is a department of the University of Oxford.
-It furthers the University's objective of excellence in research, scholarship, and education by publishing worldwide.
-Oxford is a registered trademark of Oxford University Press in the UK and in certain other countries.

-other commine.
-Published in Australia by Oxford University Press Level 8, 373 Bourke Street, Docklands, Victoria 3008, Australia Text © Oxford University Press 2020 The moral rights of the author have been asserted First published 2020

-First published 2020 all rights reserved.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, without the prior permission in writing of Oxford University Press, or as expressly permitted by law, by licence, or under terms agered with the reporgraphics rights organisation.
-Emginise concerning reproduction outside the scope of the above should be sent to the Rights Department, Oxford University Press, at the address above.
+OXFORD Oxford University Press is a department of the University of Oxford.
+If furthers the University's objective of excellence in research, scholarship, and education by publishing worldwide.
+Oxford is a registered trademark of Oxford University Press in the UK and in cer regist other countries.
+Published in Australia by Oxford University Press Level 8, 773 Bourke Street, Docklands, Victoria 3008, Australia Text © Oxford University Press 2020 The moral rights of the author have been asserted The most agents of the auton trave teen asserted First published 2000 and this publication may be reproduced, stores all rights reserved.
+No part of this publication may be reproduced, stores and the store of the store of the store of the store of the store expressly permitted by law, by lacence, or under terms agreed with the report public right constantiation.
+Equations concerning reproduction outside the scope of the above should be some to the Rights Department, Oxford luiversity Press, at the address above.

-You must not circulate this work in any other form and you must impose this same condition on any acquirer.
-ISBN 9780190319779
+You must not circulate this work in any other form and you must impos this same condition on any acquirer.

-Written by Janine Scott Designed by Cate Furey in collaboration with Oxford University Press Printed in Malaysia by Vivar Printing
+itten by Janine Scott signed by Cate Furey in collaboration with Oxford University Press nted in Malavsia by Vivar Printing